 KYSCO is dedicated to ensuring you stay informed during the COVID-19 crisis.
 Click above to find all of the latest resources from ASCO, ASH, COA, HOSS, and important Industry News related to the crisis.

-The Kentucky Association of Medical Oncology (KAMO) represents physicians that specialize in the practice of Hematology and Oncology (blood disorders and cancer).
-KAMO is a non-profit corporation formed to address the growing needs of oncologists and hematologists in community practice in Kentucky.
+The Kentucky Society of Clinical Oncology (KYSCO) represents physicians that specialize in the practice of Hematology and Oncology (blood disorders and cancer).
+KYSCOis a non-profit corporation formed to address the growing needs of oncologists and hematologists in community practice in Kentucky.

-The site provides useful information about the Society, reimbursement issues, legislative updates and upcoming KAMO events and educational programs.
+The site provides useful information about the Society, reimbursement issues, legislative updates and upcoming KYSCO events and educational programs.
 We encourage you to browse the site and welcome your suggestions or comments.

-Membership in KAMO is open to practicing oncologists and hematologists in Kentucky, their staff, academic institutions and corporate entities involved in the care and treatment of cancer patients.
+Membership in KYSCO is open to practicing oncologists and hematologists in Kentucky, their staff, academic institutions and corporate entities involved in the care and treatment of cancer patients.

-KAMO serves as an important representative for you and your profession with legislators, government agencies and insurers.
+KYSCO serves as an important representative for you and your profession with legislators, government agencies and insurers.
 We provide an united voice on issues affecting the future of the profession.
 In order to obtain our goals, the society needs your support.
 You are a vital link to the success of the organization, which ultimately will impact the profession.
+Find out More.